Back to Podcast

 Henry Harrison:

-You didn’t become a writer right away, though.
+You didn’t become a writer right away.

 Harry Hunsicker:

-I ended up becoming a commercial real estate appraiser—which, for those who don’t know, is for people who find accounting too exciting.
+I was a history major and ended up becoming a commercial real estate appraiser—which I joke is for people who find accounting too exciting.

 Henry Harrison: